ucbrise/flor/REFACTOR.md

 ## Data sync-ing

-We can't really have the logs living in git, but we want some measure or reproducibility.
+We can't really have the logs living in git, but we want some measure of reproducibility.
 That's a balancing act.

 ## Replay is a query, not a run (implemented)